Information about Keohane Distinguished Visiting Professorships for academic years 2020-21 and 2021-22 will be available in fall 2019.

 - include the nominee’s CV.

-Nominations must be received no later than Friday, November 16, 2018 and should be sent electronically to firstname.lastname@example.org.
-Questions about the Professorship may be addressed to Carol Tresolini (email@example.com) or Noah Pickus (firstname.lastname@example.org), Co-Chairs of the Nannerl Keohane Distinguished Visiting Professorship Joint Advisory Committee.
-The joint advisory committee shall make its recommendations to the provosts of each institution in January 2019, and the two provosts shall make the final selection.
-It is anticipated that a total of four professorships could be awarded for each of the academic years 2019-20 and 2020-21.
+The current nominations submission period has passed.
+Questions about the Professorship may be addressed to Carol Tresolini (email@example.com) or Noah Pickus (firstname.lastname@example.org), co-chairs of the Nannerl Keohane Distinguished Visiting Professorship Joint Advisory Committee.
+The joint advisory committee makes recommendations to the provosts of both institutions who ultimately approve the final selection.